edenia/libre-local/README.md

 Public key: EOS7tJAV8DPN5Q3byKeKzWax6BDmPbWN1i64YaDAr7g8NhPDPKcfN
 ```

 > Don't use these keys in production environments, since they are public and it's just to start easily.
-Also considerer that you will need to import your own keys to your the wallet or the one provided in the `.env.example` file.
+Also consider that you will need to import your `own keys` to your wallet or the one provided in the `.env.example` file.

 ## Instructions for creating Libre Local Network image locally